 A fitness and wellness coordinator is someone who works for a gym or health facility and coordinates or plans all of their fitness and wellness activities - such as exercise classes, health seminars, and special events.
 The coordinator may also be responsible for performing a variety of administrative tasks for the facility.
 They help people stay fit and healthy, and help a gym or other fitness facility stay organized and in accordance with any national, state, or local laws and regulations.

 Would you make a good fitness and wellness coordinator?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

-A fitness and wellness coordinator performs a lot of different tasks to help a gym or health and fitness center stay in tip-top shape.
+A fitness and wellness coordinator performs many different tasks to help a gym or health and fitness center stay in tip-top shape.
 One of the main duties of a fitness and wellness coordinator is to plan and schedule all of a fitness center's group exercise classes.
 This is usually updated on a monthly, quarterly, semesterly, or yearly basis.
 The coordinator is also responsible for hiring the instructors of the fitness classes, the gym's personal trainers, and other personnel.

 The coordinator must perform routine inspections of the facility to make sure it is up to par with health and safety regulations.
 The coordinator will also perform routine evaluations of the employees.
 The fitness and wellness coordinator is the glue that holds the fitness and wellness facility together.
 They are responsible for ensuring the safety and enjoyment of all of the gym members.
 They must also ensure the safety and professionalism of the staff members.
 If there is ever some sort of problem at the facility, whether it be customer service related or regulation related, the coordinator will need to handle the problem diligently and with great care.